andrewharmellaw/andrewharmellaw.github.com/index.md

 One more thing to point out.
 As this is a blog mainly used to drive my learning, I'll not hesitate to come back to previous posts and update / correct / enhance them as necessarily.

 ## Posts to Date
-Here's a list of the posts so far:
+{% newthought "Here's a list" %} of the posts so far:
 <ul class="posts">
   {% for post in site.posts %}
     <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>